nextapps-de/flexsearch/README.md

 });
 ```

-#### Add/Update/Remove Documents to the Index
+#### Add/Update/Remove Documents to/from the Index

-Just pass the document array (or one single object) to the index:
+Just pass the document array (or a single object) to the index:

 ```js
 index.add(docs);
 ```

-Update (single object or array of objects):
+Update index with a single object or an array of objects:

 ```js
 index.update({
     data:{